gogins/csound-extended/playpen/README.md

     code editor that provides custom commands.
 4. The `gedit/tools` directory defines such custom commands for the gedit text editor.
-5. The `.SciTEUser.peroperties` file defines custom commands for the SciTE text editor.
+5. The `.SciTEUser.properties` file defines such custom commands for the SciTE text editor.

 Then, if possible, these embedded languages are compiled and executed under